LHWOOD/WeatherDash-ServerSideAPIs/README.md

 ## Description

 This was a homework assignment to creat a weather dashboard that displayed weather attributes for a user's selected city.
-It was build with HTML, CSS, and JS while also incorperation 3rd party APIs.
+It was build with HTML, CSS, and JS while also incorperating server-side party APIs.

 ## Installation